Yax Kuk Mo dynasty: Origins

-Sucessors
+Successors

 Next in line was K'inich Popol Hol, son of Yax Kuk Mo, who oversaw the construction of the first version of the Mesoamerican ballcourt in the city, which was decorated with images of the scarlet macaw, a bird which occupies a prominent place in Mayan mythology.
 He carried out many construction works in the area of his father's palace, now under Structure 10L-16, which he demolished after burying his father there.
 He built, in rapid succession, three successive buildings on top of the tomb.
 Successors of Copan were the tradition of its founder, carrying out important constructions and architectural wonders in the city of Copan.
 One of the most emblematic monuments of this dynastic era was the Rosalila Temple.
 The stela was also implemented.

-List of kings of the Yax Kuk Mo Dynasty
+List of kings of the Yax Kuk Mo dynasty

 The Yax Kuk Mo dynasty ruled the city of Copan for a period of approximately 4 centuries.
 Its 16 kings ruled from 426 AD.
 C. until the year 822 d.
 C. Their registered names are: